-- 1 Click the Start button on the Windows taskbar.
+- Click the Start button on the Windows taskbar.

 - 2 Click Control Panel.

 - 3 Click Appearance and Themes.

 - 4 Click the Display icon.

 - 5 Select the Settings tab.

 - 6 Click the display you want to change (1 or 2): display colours or resolution.

 - 7 Select an option from the Color quality list to change colours.

 - 8 Use the slider in the Screen resolution to adjust the resolution.

 - 9 Click Apply and then OK.

-Customizing the virtual desktop
+Customizing the multiple monitors

-You can customize the Dual Display mode by changing the position of the two monitors comprising the virtual desktop.
+You can customize the Multiple Monitors mode by changing the position of the two monitors comprising the multiple monitors.

-To customize Dual Display mode, proceed as follows:
+To customize Multiple Monitors mode, proceed as follows:

-- 1 Click the Start button on the Windows taskbar.
+- Click the Start button on the Windows taskbar.

-- 2 Click Control Panel.
+- Click Control Panel.

 - 3 Click Appearance and Themes.

 - 4 Click the Display icon.

 - 5 Click the Settings tab.

 - 6 Drag the monitor icons to match the physical arrangement of your monitors.
-The two monitor icons must be connected to create a virtual desktop.
+The two monitor icons must be connected to create multiple monitors.

 - 7 Click Apply and then OK.

-Deactivating the Dual Display function
+Deactivating the Multiple Monitors function

-To deactivate the Dual Display function, proceed as follows:
+To deactivate the Multiple Monitors function, proceed as follows:

 - 1 Click the Start button on the Windows taskbar.

-- 2 Click Control Panel.
+- Click Control Panel.

 - 3 Click Appearance and Themes.

 - 4 Click the Display icon.

 - 5 Click the Settings tab.

 - 6 Click the display 2.

 - 7 Deselect the Extend my Windows desktop onto this monitor option.
-This will disable the Dual Display.
+This will disable the multiple monitors.

-- For switching from Primary to Secondary display, see the section Selecting display modes (page 57).
+For switching from Primary to Secondary display, see Selecting display modes (page 69).